 Posted by Aidan James on Tuesday, October 6, 2020

 Luckily for Bearpaw, the 9-1-1 dispatcher told the caller that she had to follow the mask-wearing rule per the city ordinances.
 The “Karen” then left – but returned the next day, upset that the footage of the confrontation went viral.

 So she called 9-1-1 again.

-“My bosses were initially furious,” Bearpaw told the New York Post.
+“My bosses were initially furious,” Bearpaw was quoted as saying in the New York Post.
 “It was very possible I was going to be fired.
 My co-workers were all very supportive and made it clear there would be consequences if I was terminated.”

 Luckily, he had General Manager Jay Smith, in addition to his co-workers, in his corner.
 Now the company is proudly standing behind him.

 “Aidan won for all of us,” Smith said in an interview with KESQ.
 “He didn’t just win for Bones-N-Scones, he won for the city of Palm Springs, for the United States and for humanity in general.”

 Several customers have come to the store since, to thank Bearpaw and take pictures with him.